kurtdami/markdown-cv/index.md

 title: Kurt Mi's Resume
 ---
 # Kurt Mi
-A crypto enthusiast with strong academic background and extensive work experience in engineering.
+A crypto enthusiast with strong academic background and extensive work experience in engineering;
+An early user of blochchain technology (DeFi & Cefi) who spends 80% of his free time experimenting with protocols and staking apps.
+CFA Level 1 Candidate

 <div id="webaddress">
 <a href="bluecitybythetree@gmail.com">bluecitybythetree@gmail.com</a>